-Utilization Review Appeal is a request for reconsideration of a procedure that was denied or disallowed based on dental necessity and in accordance with Delta Dental's policies regarding utilization review determinations.
+Utilization Review Appeal is a request for reconsideration of a procedure that was denied or determined not billable to the patient based on dental necessity and in accordance with Delta Dental's policies regarding utilization review determinations.

 Example: A dentist appeals a Dental Consultant's denial of a crown on tooth number 15 because the tooth lacks the required breakdown to qualify for a crown.

 How do I appeal an adverse determination based on your Utilization Review Guidelines?

 Click here for a complete description of the Delta Dental Consumer Rights and Appeals process.

 A complaint is made when a member, authorized representative or provider is dissatisfied with any part of our practices or the quality of care received.
 A complaint differs from an appeal, which is a request to review a decision not to authorize a service (known as an "adverse benefit determination," which can include denials, reductions, terminations or decisions not to provide or make a payment for a benefit).